Ore localization of amenable monoid actions and applications towards entropy $-$ addition formulas and the bridge theorem: Ore localization of actions on discrete Abelian groups

 Hence, as an Abelian group, $Q_S(X)$ can be seen to be isomorphic to $\varinjlim_{(G,\leq_S)}X_g$, where $X_g=g\Z[S]\otimes \bar X=g\otimes \bar X\cong \bar X$ and where the transition maps are given by $\iota_{g,g'}\otimes \id_{\bar X}\colon X_g\to X_{g'}$.
 Therefore, $Q_S(X)$ is a direct limit of a direct system in $\Ab$ which is isomorphic to the direct system $\frak X$ of Definition~\ref{def_x_star}.
 In particular, $Q_S(X)\cong X^*$, showing that our ``reduction to actions by bijective endomorphism'' can be viewed as a ``reduction to $\tau_S$-local left $\Z[S]$-modules''.

-Even if the above torsion theoretic interpretation is very neat, the theory of Gabriel quotients is specific to Abelian categories and, in fact, it works best for Grothendieck categories.
+Even if the above torsion theoretic interpretation is very neat, the theory of Gabriel localizations is specific to Abelian categories and, in fact, it works best for Grothendieck categories, which are the cocomplete Abelian categories with a generator and exact directed colimits (in fact, by a famous result of Gabriel and Popescu, an Abelian category is Grothendieck if, and only if, it is of the form $\lmod {(R,\frak F_\tau)}$ for a ring $R$ and a hereditary torsion pair $\tau$ in $\lmod R$).
 In particular, even if we could try a similar approach for the Abelian category $\rre(S,\Comp)$, one is forced to turn to a different categorical machinery in the case of $\rre(S,\CompS)$.
-Let us conclude this subsection by showing that the construction of the Ore localization can also be viewed as a suitable left Kan extension.
+So, let us conclude this subsection by showing that the construction of the Ore localization can also be viewed as a suitable left Kan extension (see \cite[\S X.3]{maclane}).
 As Kan extensions can be defined for general functor categories, this second approach will be easy to adapt to $\rre(S,\CompS)$ (see \S\ref{categorical_coloc_subs} for more details).
-Indeed, observe that: \begin{itemize} \item $S$ and $G$ can be viewed as categories with one object, say $\Ob(S)=\Ob(G)=\{\star\}$, and $\End_S(\star)=(S,\cdot,1)\subseteq (G,\cdot,1)=\End_G(\star)$, where the composition is defined by the multiplication in $S$ and $G$, respectively.
-Furthermore, the inclusion $\iota\colon S\to G$ can be viewed as a (non-full) inclusion of a subcategory; \item $\lre(S,\Ab)$ and $\lre(G,\Ab)$ can be seen as categories of covariant functors $S\to \Ab$ and $G\to \Ab$, respectively.
+Indeed, observe that: \begin{itemize} \item $S$ and $G$ can be viewed as categories with one object, say $\Ob(S)=\{\star\}=\Ob(G)$, and where the composition is defined by the multiplication in $S$ and $G$, respectively.
+Moreover, the inclusion $\iota\colon S\to G$ can be viewed as a (non-full) inclusion of a subcategory; \item $\lre(S,\Ab)$ and $\lre(G,\Ab)$ can be seen as categories of covariant functors $S\to \Ab$ and $G\to \Ab$, respectively.
 In fact, a functor $F\colon S\to \Ab$ is uniquely determined by the Abelian group $X=F(\star)$ and by the left $S$-action $S\la{\lambda}X$ such that $\lambda_s=F(s)$, for all $s\in S$.
 Similarly, one can view covariant functors $G\to \Ab$ as left $G$-actions.
 Therefore, the inclusion $\iota\colon S\to G$ induces a forgetful functor